 • small businesses

-Robert Taylor Homes was intended for 11,000 residents, but ultimately housed 27,000.
-The excessive warehousing of Welfare recipients, odd-job workers, minimum-wage workers and laid-off middle-income workers concentrated alcoholism, drug use and gangs that triggered middle-income flight from Bronzeville.
+Robert Taylor Homes was intended for 11,000 residents but ultimately housed 27,000.
+The excessive warehousing of Welfare recipients, odd-job workers, minimum-wage workers and laid-off middle-income workers concentrated alcoholism, drug use, and gangs that triggered a middle-income flight from Bronzeville.
 Their exit crippled small businesses and achievement levels in schools.
 Though some people survived Robert Taylor Homes to live inspiring lives, that combination of factors ensured intergenerational poverty & despair for too many families.
 Even though Robert Taylor Homes were torn down between 1998-2007, it will take several decades to reproduce a well-functioning, mixed-income Bronzeville.

 The city has been fortunate to have a cadre of respected black leaders trying to reverse a century of poor public policy.
 Chicago elected its first black mayor, Harold Washington, in 1983.
 Though he clearly had enemies, Washington was a respected politician by friends and foes alike, in part because he was never convicted of corruption.
 In 1987, Mayor Washington died of a heart attack while in office.

 Based largely on her supportive Chicago base, Carol Mosley-Braun became the second African-American U.S. Senator in the 20th Century.
 Even a former Black Panther, Bobby Rush and a Soul Music balladeer, Jerry Butler, became publicly elected representatives.
-Of course, Barack Obama rose through ranks to become the 2nd African-American U.S. Senator from Illinois and first African-American President.
+Of course, Barack Obama rose through the ranks to become the 2nd African-American U.S. Senator from Illinois and the first African-American President.

 Even though the region has many years ahead to reabsorb thousands of people from the Godzilla-like housing projects that were town down, entrepreneurial activity and sensible public works are yielding visible results in Bronzeville.
-Assuming the black male employment improves and the pace of renovation increases, Bronzeville may experience a second Black Renaissance.
+Assuming black male employment improves and the pace of renovation increases, Bronzeville may experience a second Black Renaissance.